juanser15/shiny-pruebas/Apptest/Readme.md

-Example to the first app
+Example to the first app server